-More than 90% of male infertility cases are due to low sperm counts, poor sperm quality, or both.
+Most cases of male infertility cases are due to low sperm counts, poor sperm quality, or both.
 The remaining cases of male infertility are caused by a variety of factors including anatomical problems, hormonal imbalances, and genetic defects.

 Retrograde ejaculation occurs when the muscles of the bladder wall do not function properly during orgasm and sperm are forced backward into the bladder instead of forward out of the urethra.
 Sperm quality is often impaired.

 - Surgery to the lower part of the bladder or prostate (the most common cause of retrograde ejaculation)

 - Nerve damage caused by spinal cord injury or surgery, or diseases such as diabetes and multiple sclerosis

 - Medications such as alpha blockers used to treat prostate gland enlargement